 Christendom and Franciscan University of Steubenville (FUS): Christendom is in rural Virginia, FUS is in a more city setting.
 Christendom has about 400 students, FUS has about 2000 students.
 Christendom has family-friendly student life policies (such as no alcohol on campus, curfew for freshmen and sophomores under 21, no intervisitation between men and women in residence halls, no internet or TV hook ups in dormitories, and a professional dress code for classes and Mass), FUS does not have these policies.
 Christendom tends to be more traditional in its liturgical celebrations.
 FUS tends to be more contemporary, sometimes even charismatic.
 Christendom has the 2.5 year core curriculum and 6 majors.
-FUS has a very small core curriculum, but over 40 majors.
+FUS has a pretty decent sized core curriculum (newly revised fall 2013), and over 40 majors.
 Christendom has inter-collegiate sports teams and is in the USCAA.
 FUS has inter-collegiate sports teams and is in the NCAA III for some of them.
 Christendom has a semester in Rome, FUS has a semester in Austria.

 There are a lot of good colleges out there, from what I can tell, and sometimes it is very difficult to tell the differences between them.
 I mean, I want to go to a college that is in line with the Church and does not have any heretical or anti-Catholic groups on campus, but other than that, I am unsure of what I want.
 Is there some easy way to figure out which college I should go to?